btschwertfeger/python-cmethods/doc/issues.rst

    surrounding values over all years as the basis for calculating the mean values.
 This is not yet implemented in this module, but is available in the command-line tool `BiasAdjustCXX`_.
--  Using this module or especially Python to apply bias correction techniques on large data sets can be a very time-consuming task.
-So this module is more about showing how to apply different methods on climate data and maybe even to bias-correct small data sets.
-When it comes to large ensembles it is preferred to use the way more efficient tool `BiasAdjustCXX`_.
-A speed comparison between `python-cmethods`_, `BiasAdjustCXX`_, and `xclim`_ was made this `tool comparison`_.
-Since the development of python-cmethods is continuing, speed improvements have been done since the last bench.